aqtrans/gorram/README.md

 - Process Existence: check that a given process is running, full path to the binary.
 - HTTP GET: checks that a specified URL returns a 200, and optionally, checks that the response body matches a given string.
 - Memory Usage: check percentage of used memory
+- Postgres Replication: query the `pg_stat_replication` table on a Postgres master for a specific `client_addr`.

+Postgres check needs some aditional setup:
+- To create user: `create user gorram with password '[reallySecurePassword]';`
+- To grant user permissions to monitor replication status: `grant pg_monitor to gorram;`

 ## Quickstart:
 Fetch the package itself: `go get git.jba.io/go/gorram`